 Meatball samples in this study were divided into eleven sample units (Table 1).
 Every unit has three replications.
-Samples of S, A, B, and T meatballs were set for simplex PCR, duplex-(SA, SB, and ST), and multiplex-PCR (SAB, SAT, SBT, and SABT) were made based on a combination of the composition of meat from beef (S), dog (A), pork (B), and rat (T).
+Samples of S, A, B, and T meatballs were set for simplex-PCR, duplex- (SA, SB, and ST), and multiplex-PCR (SAB, SAT, SBT, and SABT) were made based on a combination of the composition of meat from beef (S), dog (A), pork (B), and rat (T).
 Those samples were used to test the uniqueness and specificity of the 12S rRNA gene primers using genomic DNA templates extracted from meatballs.

-95 Isolation of Genomic DNA
+Isolation of genomic DNA

-The genomic DNA was extracted according to the procedure of gsyncTM DNA extraction kit for tissue (Geneaid Biotech Ltd., Taiwan).
-The isolated genomic DNA was stored at -20°C until used for PCR (Yacoub & Sadek, 2016).
+The genomic DNA was extracted according to the procedure of gsyncTM DNA extraction kit for tissue (Geneaid Biotech, Taipei, Taiwan).
+The isolated genomic DNA was stored at $-20^{\circ}$ C until used for PCR (Yacoub and Sadek, 2016).
 To evaluate the quality of isolated genomic DNA, 1% agarose gel electrophoresis was performed at 100 Volts for 30 minutes.
-Moreover, stained agorose gel was put into gel document to capture photograph (Bio-Rad Gel DocTM XR +, United State of America).
+Moreover, stained agorose gel was put into gel document to capture photograph (Bio-Rad Gel DocTM XR +, USA).

-103 Polymerase chain reaction (PCR)
+Polymerase chain reaction (PCR)

 The genomic DNA extracted from the meatball sample was used as a DNA template for the purpose of obtaining specific segments of the 12S rRNA gene as target using primers previously reported by Cahyadi et al. (2018) and Cahyadi et al. (2019).
 Primer pairs are shown in Table 2.
-Simplex-, duplex-, and multiplex-PCR reactions were carried out using a 107 thermal cycler machine (GeneAmp® PCR System 9700, Singapore).
-The total volume of 108 reaction in the microtube was 25 μL consisting of 12.5 μL MyTaq TM HS Red Mix (Bioline, 109 UK), 1 μL genomic DNA template (10 ng/μL), 1 μL forward primer, 1 μL each reverse primer, 110 and ddH2O adjusted until reach 25 μL total volume.
-Simplex PCR only contained one primer 111 pair, duplex PCR contained two primer pairs (bovine primers and another species primers), 112 and multiplex PCR contained all primer pairs.
-The concentration of each primer in the 113 reaction was 10 μM.
-The PCR reaction was started with an initial denaturation at 95°C for 3 114 minutes and followed by 30 cycles of denaturation at 95°C for 15 seconds, annealing at 64°C 115 for 30 seconds, and then extension at 72°C for 30 seconds.
-The PCR process was completed 116 by final extension at 72°C for 3 minutes.
-Finally, PCR products were electrophoresed using 117 2% agarose gel at 100 Volts for 30 minutes.
-Electrophoresis results were visualized using a 118 119 gel document machine (Bio-Rad Gel DocTM XR +, United State of America).
-The 100 bp marker ladder was used as a standard size of the DNA band.
-120
+Simplex-, duplex-, and multiplex-PCR reactions were carried out using a thermal cycler machine (GeneAmp® PCR System 9700, Singapore).
+The total volume of reaction in the microtube was 25 μL consisting of 12.5 μL MyTaqTM HS Red Mix (Bioline, London, UK), 1 μL genomic DNA template (10 ng/μL), 1 μL forward primer, 1 μL each reverse primer, and ddH2O adjusted until reach 25 μL total volume.
+Simplex-PCR only contained one primer pair, duplex-PCR contained two primer pairs (bovine primers and another species primers), and multiplex-PCR contained all primer pairs.
+The concentration of each primer in the reaction was 10 μM.
+The PCR reaction was started with an initial denaturation at 95°C for 3 minutes and followed by 30 cycles of denaturation at 95°C for 15 seconds, annealing at 64°C for 30 seconds, and then extension at 72°C for 30 seconds.
+The PCR process was completed by final extension at 72°C for 3